 I know all of this stuff floats, right? and we’ll be fine, maybe, but with the rain filling the pond the excess has to leave the pond and if there are any obstructions for the water not leaving the pond there is a chance of over topping the dam which will not be good.

-This would be a possible erosion situation which could start trenching and allowing the pond water to cut thru the dam.
+This would be a possible erosion situation which could start trenching and allowing the pond water to cut through the dam.
 Not a good situation if this happens then we’ll see our pond disappear, fish float away and lose a lot of earth that was once forming the dam.

 So this is just a friendly reminder to get out and check the over flow pipe, stand pipe and emergency spillway for any debris that could plug it up.
 Check it now before the storm and check again, if safe to, during the storm and right after the storm.
 Keep the leaves, twigs or the kid’s toy from getting into the pipes or spillway.